That’s Chuck D of Public Enemy, right, giving a terse description of his career as a global artist.

 That’s why, for the first time, I’ve decided to not only share what I know, but who I know.

-The late Harvey Pekar, and Michael Malice, are the guests today on this rebroadcasted edition of my WBAI-NY / 99.5 FM radio show, NONFICTION, this afternoon, Friday, July 16th, at 2 pm ET.
+Stephanie Winters is the guest today on my WBAI-NY / 99.5 FM radio show, NONFICTION, this afternoon, Friday, April 23, at 2 pm ET.

-You can hear their ideas by tuning in at 2 pm ET.
+You can hear her ideas and music by tuning in at 2 pm ET.
 If you’re outside of the New York tri-state, check out our live stream on the web.
 If you miss the live show, dig into our archives for up to 90 days after broadcast.